On short expressions for cosets of permutation subgroups: Main theorem: proof

-The first possible action, following from Corollary~\ref{cocammar}\ref{cocammarsmall} and Proposition~\ref{prpybersmall}, is to directly pass to the stabilizer of the system, thus making each block into an orbit: this concludes the calculation of $M$ with no reduction, and it costs at most $22\log m\log^{2}n'$ in the CFSG case and $68\log m\log^{2}n'$ in the CFSG-free case; these are direct lower bounds for $\log M(n',r,m)$, therefore:
+The first action that is possible to perform, following from Corollary~\ref{co:cammar}\eqref{co:cammarsmall} and Proposition~\ref{pr:pybersmall}, is to directly pass to the stabilizer of the system, thus making each block into an orbit: this concludes the calculation of $M$ with no reduction, and it costs at most $\sage{Clim}\log m\log^{2}n'$ in the CFSG case and $\sage{multe_free1}e^{1/\varepsilon^{2}}\log m(\log n')^{4+\varepsilon}$ in the CFSG-free case; these are direct lower bounds for $\log M(n',r,m)$, therefore

-for $K_{1}=22,68$ appropriately.
+for $(K_{1},e_{1})=(\sage{K1_cfsg},2),(\sage{K1_free}e^{1/\varepsilon^{2}},4+\varepsilon)$ appropriately.

+For notational simplicity, let us set $X=\sage{mlim}$ for the CFSG case and $X=\sage{mlim_free}e^{1/\varepsilon^{2}}$ for the CFSG-free case: these are the values we have already encountered many times, and they separate small and large values of $m,n$ (see Remark~\ref{re:thism} in particular).
+If either $n'$ or $m$ is smaller than $X$ we are using the first action, so for the other actions we can assume otherwise.